brucemack/kc1fsz-rc1/README.md

 the hysteresis loop manifests itself.
-I am assuming that this is referring to the fact that the mute to unmute transition is immediate but the unmute to mute transition is delayed by 150ms in the case that a <20dB quieted signal is lost.
+I am assuming that this is referring to the fact that the mute to unmute transition is immediate but the unmute to mute transition is delayed by 150ms (configurable) in the case that a <20dB quieted signal is lost.
 * For example, I am assuming that a transition from 9dB of quieting to 21dB and back to 9dB